Harshwardhan-rawani/AIResume/README.md

 - **/routes**: Express route definitions for API endpoints.
 - **/pages (frontend)**: React pages for dashboard, builder, preview, templates, and analysis.
 - **/components (frontend)**: UI components and utilities.
+- **LangChain Integration (backend):** Used for orchestrating complex AI workflows and managing prompt chains in resume analysis and enhancement features.

 ## Contributing